-To protect create new and enhance existing the environmental and amenity values of the Estuary Estates Structure Plan area
+To protect create new and enhance existing the environmental and amenity values of the Estuary Estates Structure Plan area.

-- 1) By using a number of Sub-Zones with specific purposes within the Estuary Estates Structure Plan area to allow for development appropriate to the capacity of each Sub-Zoned Area. - 2) By implementing the structure plan, development and subdivision controls, assessment criteria and Estuary Estates Design and Environmental Guidelines to achieve an integrated high quality, built environment with a strong pedestrian focus associated with buildings fronting on to and having a clear relationship with the street to provide amenity and passive surveillance with architectural forms compatible with the coastal, small town character of Mangawhai. - 3) By recognising and providing for community safety and social wellbeing as a key part of the Estuary Estates Structure Plan area's development. - 4) By implementing the Development Controls to ensure the open space character and landscape and amenity values of the Estuary Estates Structure Plan area are retained maintained and enhanced. - 5) By securing extensive pedestrian and non-vehicular access and connections within the Estuary Estates Structure Plan area. - 6) By ensuring development is managed to reduce the dominance of buildings in the landscape, particularly on the slopes of the Rural Cluster 5 and Rural Residential 6 Sub-Zones. - 7) To ensure that roads are developed as high quality public spaces by incorporating amenity features as such as tree planting and varied paving materials. - 8) By managing the density of development within the residential sub-zones so as to reduce landscape and visual effects - 9) By providing for a walkway network associated with the roading network and where practicable through green corridors.
+- 1) By using a number of Sub-Zones with specific purposes within the Estuary Estates Structure Plan area allow for development appropriate to the capacity of each Sub-Zoned Area. - 2) By implementing the structure plan, development and subdivision controls, assessment criteria Appendix 25A - Mangawhai Design Guidelines and Estuary Estates Design and Environmental Guidelines in Appendix 16.1 to achieve an integrated high quality, built environment with a strong pedestrian focus associated with buildings fronting on to and having a clear relationship with the street to provide amenity and passive surveillance with architectural forms compatible with the coastal, small town character of Mangawhai. - By recognising and providing for community safety and social wellbeing as a key part of the Estuary 3) Estates Structure Plan area's development. - 4) By implementing the Development Controls to ensure the open space character and landscape and amenity values of the Estuary Estates Structure Plan area are retained maintained and enhanced. - By securing extensive pedestrian and non-vehicular access and connections within the Estuary Estates 5) Structure Plan area. - By ensuring development is managed to reduce the dominance of buildings in the landscape, particularly 6) on the slopes of the Rural Cluster 5 and Rural Residential 6 Sub-Zones. - To ensure that roads are developed as high quality public spaces by incorporating amenity features as 7) such as tree planting and varied paving materials - By managing the density of development within the residential sub-zones so as to reduce landscape and 8) visual effects. - By providing for a walkway network associated with the roading network and where practicable through 9) areen corridors.